vikingdata/articles/tools/automation/rundeck/Rundeck_API_start.md

     * You can look this by selecting a Project, then select the job, and the uuid be be printed at the top.
 * AVy8jZdcpTYOyPcOVbfcfOQmB6b92zRu

 Thus the first thing is to get a token.
 Do the first part of this webpage :[The Rundeck API](https://docs.rundeck.com/docs/api/api_basics.html#running-the-welcome-project-and-new-user-token-creation).
 Ignore Postman.
+Then select a Project and then a Job.
+Get the UUID for the job (at the top of the screen).

 ----